Maltob03/MaltobKit/content/docs/SharePDFView/index.md

 ## Conclusion

-With this type of implmenetation you will able to generate PDF of your views and share it with basically one tap.
+With this implementation, you will be able to generate PDFs of your views and share them with just one tap.
+If you encounter any issues with the provided code, you can refer to the repository [link](https://github.com/Noice-Anas/PDF-creator-SwiftUI.git) I found, which inspired this solution.

-This is the [link](https://github.com/Noice-Anas/PDF-creator-SwiftUI.git) of the repository that i found if you have some problems with the code above